bishop well incident

 - Participating agencies include Colorado Energy and Carbon Management Commission, Colorado Department of Public Health and Environment, Weld County Department of Public Health and Environment, Weld County Sheriff’s Office, Colorado State Patrol, Colorado Fire Prevention and Control, Colorado Parks and Wildlife, U.S. Department of Agriculture, Colorado Department of Agriculture, and the Colorado Division of Homeland Security and Emergency Management.

 - The members of the Unified Command worked together to coordinate response efforts and share information.
-Chevron is currently managing the recovery phase.
+Chevron is currently managing the reclamation phase.

 - On April 11, 2025, the Bishop Well was safely sealed, which fully secured the well.
 The well was initially contained at approximately 3:30 p.m.
 MST on April 10, 2025.